assilbekov/react-query-simple/README.md

 ### Editing URL Parameters

-Modify API request URLs on the fly using useEditParams.
+Modify API request URLs on the fly using `useEditParams`.
 This hook allows you to append base URLs to your endpoints dynamically.
 ```
 const useEditParams: UseEditParams = () => {
   const { params } = useParamsContext();